Physics-structured cooperative neural network for baseline-free nuclear mass modeling: Methodology

 \subsection{Model architecture}

-Following the macroscopic--microscopic picture, we decompose the predicted binding energy into a smooth bulk term and three structured microscopic corrections:
+Following the macroscopic--microscopic picture, CoNN represents the predicted binding energy as an additive model output:

-Here $E_{\mathrm{Macro}}$ denotes the smooth bulk energy, $E_{\mathrm{Shell}}$ the shell effect, $E_{\mathrm{Cor}}$ the regional correlation, and $E_{\mathrm{Pair}}$ the odd--even pairing.
-Each term is produced by a dedicated module whose architecture restricts the class of functions it can represent.
-Specifically, $E_{\mathrm{Macro}}$ is parameterized by a fully connected network treating $(Z,N)$ as continuous inputs; $E_{\mathrm{Shell}}$ by discrete scalar embeddings indexed by $Z$ and $N$; $E_{\mathrm{Cor}}$ by a learnable two-dimensional grid with bilinear interpolation; and $E_{\mathrm{Pair}}$ by a small parity-aware network.
+Here $E_{\mathrm{Macro}}$ is the output of a smooth bulk branch. $E_{\mathrm{emb}}$, $E_{\mathrm{grid}}$, and $E_{\mathrm{pair}}$ are correction-branch outputs defined by discrete lookup, two-dimensional interpolation, and parity-aware functional forms, respectively.
+These choices impose different forms of dependence on $(Z,N)$ for the four branch outputs.
+Specifically, $E_{\mathrm{Macro}}$ is parameterized by a fully connected network that receives coordinates $(Z,N)$ as two min--max-scaled scalar inputs. $E_{\mathrm{emb}}$ uses discrete scalar embeddings indexed by $Z$ and $N$; $E_{\mathrm{grid}}$ uses a learnable two-dimensional grid with bilinear interpolation; and $E_{\mathrm{pair}}$ uses a small parity-aware network.
 The overall architecture is illustrated in Fig.~\ref{fig:architecture}.

-\paragraph*{Macroscopic branch.} The dominant contribution to nuclear binding energies varies smoothly with $(Z,N)$, as captured by the liquid-drop model\,\cite{1966Myers+Nuclear,2003Lunney+Recent}.
-We parameterize $E_{\mathrm{Macro}}$ with a fully connected network that takes $(Z,N)$ as input:
+\paragraph*{Smooth macroscopic network.} The largest-scale variation of nuclear binding energies is smooth in $(Z,N)$, as reflected in liquid-drop descriptions\,\cite{1966Myers+Nuclear,2003Lunney+Recent}.
+We model this component with a fully connected encoder--decoder network:

-where $\mathcal{E}$ is an encoder mapping to a 16-dimensional representation through three hidden layers of width 128 with LeakyReLU activations, and $\mathcal{D}$ is a decoder with the mirrored layer structure, mapping back to a scalar.
-The narrow bottleneck caps the maximum number of independent modes of variation in the output, limiting the effective complexity of the learned function\,\cite{2006Hinton+Reducing}.
-Combined with the spectral bias of gradient-based optimization, which causes fully connected networks to preferentially learn low-frequency components\,\cite{2019Rahaman+Spectral, 2020Xu+Frequency}, this makes the branch a natural parameterization for the slowly varying bulk energy.
-Any residual structure (shell effects, deformation, pairing) would be captured by the microscopic modules.
+where $\mathcal{E}$ maps $(Z,N)$ to a 16-dimensional representation through three hidden layers of width 128 with LeakyReLU activations.
+The decoder $\mathcal{D}$ uses the mirrored layer structure and maps this representation back to a scalar.
+Relative to the width-128 hidden layers, the 16-dimensional central representation acts as a bottleneck that reduces the effective capacity of this branch\,\cite{2006Hinton+Reducing}.
+Together with the spectral bias of gradient-based optimization, which favors low-frequency functions in fully connected networks\,\cite{2019Rahaman+Spectral, 2020Xu+Frequency}, this design gives $E_{\mathrm{Macro}}$ the role of the continuous, slowly varying branch in the additive model.
+The discrete-embedding, regional-grid, and parity-aware branches then add discrete, local, and parity-dependent corrections to this smooth component.